astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

     - `npm run serve`
 - The front-end should spin up, and in a browser you can go to http://localhost:8080 and see the front-end web application pages

+## Building and running with docker
+- Navigate to [The Development Portal Docker Repository](https://github.com/astafford2/Web-based-API-Simulator-Developer-Portal-Docker) and follow the documentation in the README

 ### Running code tests
 #### &emsp;Front-end:
 - In a CLI, move into the *\vue* folder and run the front-end tests